AsgeirSH/CURLlib/README.md

 	->exec();
 ```
 All of the above sourcecode can be run as-is (infact, they run like that in my [Example](examples/Curl_basic.php)).
 Thanks to the fabulous [Typicode](https://github.com/typicode) for hosting the JSON Placeholder Fake REST API website!

+For more examples of use, check out my repository [SBBapi](https://github.com/AsgeirSH/SSBapi) (in Norwegian).
+This project provides a very clean way of interacting with the Norwegian Bureau of Statistics open API in PHP.

 License
 -------